 NHS Orthodontic treatment

-At Orthokind we are proud of our reputation gained across the last 20 years, providing high quality NHS orthodontic care to children and young patients under the age of 18.
+We are proud of the reputation we have earned since 1996, providing high quality NHS orthodontic care to children and young patients under the age of 18.
 We are committed to the continuation of this service so that the children in our community have the opportunity to benefit from lovely straight teeth and a beautiful smile.
 All of our patients receive the same high quality treatment and end result however they are funded.

 Who qualifies for NHS funding?